ASXIS/git-train/README.md

-# git-train
-git-train

-update repository
+This line from local repository